Global Exchanges Students Prepare for Educational Adventure

 Students with a wide range of majors study internationally through FSU's Global Exchanges at over 40 partner institutions around the world.
 Some of the majors of the outgoing group for spring include interdisciplinary social science, management information systems, marketing, international affairs, and biology.

-Karly Kajay, FSU junior studying accounting, is heading to the University of Strasbourg in France.
-“I chose a Global Exchange because I want to truly become a global citizen and develop an understanding of other cultures,” Kajay said.
+Karly Kajy, FSU junior studying accounting, is heading to the University of Strasbourg in France.
+“I chose a Global Exchange because I want to truly become a global citizen and develop an understanding of other cultures,” Kajy said.
 “I’m in the Global Citizenship Certificate as well as the Garnet and Gold Scholar Society.
 I chose Strasbourg because it’s in the center of Europe, which will allow me to travel and explore many different countries and cultures.”

 Axel Duclovel is an exchange student from the University of Strasbourg in France who is studying management at FSU for the academic year.
 He met with the FSU students headed for Strasbourg and shared insights about his university and living in France at the social.